rodolfodpk/go-crablet/docs/overview.md

 - **Deadlock prevention**: Locks are sorted and acquired in consistent order
 - **Transaction-scoped**: Locks are automatically released when transaction commits/rolls back

-**Note**: Advisory locks are currently available in the database functions but are experimental and not actively used by the Go implementation.
+**Note**: Advisory locks are now fully implemented and available in the Go implementation via `lock:` prefixed tags.
+When `lock:` tags are present, advisory locks are acquired FIRST, then DCB concurrency checks are performed.
+Both mechanisms work together for comprehensive concurrency control.

 ### Isolation Levels
 Configurable PostgreSQL isolation levels via `EventStoreConfig.DefaultAppendIsolation` (default: Read Committed).